-This procedure uses pictures and written instructions to guide you through the process of construction a SHARI PiHat node in a Unistorm case with a straight rod antenna.
-A different but similar construction procedure is used for the elbow rod antenna.
+This procedure uses pictures and written instructions to guide you through the process of construction a SHARI PiHat node in a Unistorm case with an elbow rod antenna.
+A different but similar construction procedure is used for the straight rod antenna.